 2. If you are given a specimen, what are the steps that you would follow to classify it?

-(i) Classify level of organization: Classify the arrangement of cells in cellular and tissue level organization.
+(i) Classify level of organization: Classify the arrangement of cells in the cellular and tissue-level organization.

-(ii) Symmetry: Classify the organism as radial or bilateral symmetry.
+(ii) Symmetry: Classify the organism according to radial or bilateral symmetry.

 (iii) Classify Diploblastic or triploblastic organization

 (iv) Presence or absence of body cavity